-Usually if the overpayment is a small amount, it will normally be recovered in the employees next pay, or the employee could agree to pay the amount back via bank transfer if they wished to.
+Usually, if the overpayment is a small amount, it will normally be recovered in the employees next pay, or the employee could agree to pay the amount back via bank transfer if they wished to.

-If an overpayment happened over a period of time or was a while ago then it is best for the employer and employee to agree how the money is to be paid back.
-Both parties can agree to paying a set amount back per month over so many months, depending on the employee’s personal circumstances.
+If an overpayment happened over a period of time or was a while ago then it is best for the employer and employee to agree on how the money is to be paid back.
+Both parties can agree to pay a set amount back per month over so many months, depending on the employee’s personal circumstances.

-If an employee does not agree with a deduction to their wages, they must discuss this with their Manager or the HR/Payroll department, to understand why the deduction was made.
+If an employee does not agree with a deduction to their wages, they must discuss this with their manager or the HR/Payroll department, to understand why the deduction was made.

 If an employee has had an unlawful deduction of wages made by their employer, they can submit a claim with the Employment Tribunal.